governifyauditor/showcase-notifications/README.md

 ## Workflow Simulation
 The TPA template used in this example is very simple and its only purpose is to demonstrate the notifications functioning and capabilities.

-It contains a single metric and guarantee, being the TP: "There must be at least 2 branch creations every hour.".
+It contains a single metric and guarantee, being the TP: "There must be at least 2 branch creations every day.".
 If only a branch is created, the TP won't be fulfilled and thus a notification should be received in the configured channel.
 If 4 branches are created, there should be no notification.

 As the system is not configured to automatically compute the metrics, we will have to click on the Compute Metrics in the UI and select the correct interval of time.